 If you can support your local restaurants and coffee shops.
-You may not be able to eat indoors but you can order take-out.
 These types of things can help the local economy.

 When you do go out to eat or grab take-out be sure to leave a decent tip for those waiting on you.
-There are fewer people coming in so the tips are much lower as a whole for those working at these small businesses during covid.
+There are fewer people coming in so the tips are much lower as a whole for those working at these small businesses during these tough economic times.

-Give out recommendations to your favorite small business as they may be struggling with covid as we enter into 2021.
+Give out recommendations to your favorite small business as they may be struggling in this economy with high inflation.
 You can give them a Google review, a Facebook page review, a Yelp review, or send them a personal review for their website.

 Share Their Businesses on Social Media

 Yes, sharing their social media posts can help spread the word about them.
-They may not have the funds now with Covid to spend on social media marketing.
+They may not have the funds now with the higher costs of energy and food to spend on social media ads.

-Raise or Lend Money to Help Small Businesses During Covid
+Raise or Lend Money To Help Small Business Struggles

 Of course, there are small business guidance and loans available from the SBA as well.